How School Leaders Can Build Authentic Parent Engagement

 Consider the following features:

-It is also essential to note that using technology requires digital literacy, which not all parents may necessarily have.
-The school’s communication team should evaluate parents’ digital literacy and any obstacles in reaching out to families that are not comfortable with technology.
-Language, cultural, and time barriers may play a role.
+School Signals comes with built-in language translations.
+Still, language, cultural, and time barriers may play a role.
 Ensuring all families have a method to communicate and reach out is vital.
-The School Signals system enables the export of school posts to a file such as a Word Document.
 Printing out news and providing them in paper format may be appropriate in some cases.
 The delivery reports also provide information on how information is received digitally.